-10 WARNING SIGNS OF PET CANCER
+10 WARNING SIGNS OF CANCER IN DOGS & CATS

-If cancer is detected early it can be treated more effectively, so it’s important to check your dogs & cats regularly for the 10 Early Warning Symptoms as recommended by the Veterinary Cancer Society.
+If cancer is detected early it can be treated more effectively, so it’s important to check your dogs & cats regularly for the 10 Early Warning Signs as recommended by the Veterinary Cancer Society.

 1. Swollen lymph nodes